 The degree required to pursue a career in the health professions can be as varied as the health professions themselves.
 An Economics major can become a Dentist and a History major can become a Geneticist!
 How?
 Careful selection of science and elective courses will allow you to complete the required pre requisite classes so that you will be prepared for post graduate work.
 It is critical that you speak with the Health Professions Advisor as soon as you have determined your interest.
 It is also critical that you take 2 sciences and related lab courses during your freshman year.
 Your academic advisor will work closely with you in the selection of your courses.

-All first year students will receive a letter notifying them of the name of their academic advisor by late summer.
-Students should also be able to view their advisor's name through myNova in late summer.
-All students will meet with their academic advisor during Orientation.
-There will be time to discuss your schedule with your advisor.
+All first year students will be assigned an academic advisor by late summer and will be able to view their advisor's name through myNova at this time.
+Your academic advisor will contact you before your arrival and will meet with you during Orientation.
+At this time you will be able to discuss your schedule with you advisor and make any necessary changes.

 Although a thorough review of all high school transcripts is completed prior to your acceptance at Villanova University, occasionally, some high school requirements are missed.
 If you have not fulfilled any of the high school requirements, please contact the Office for Undergraduate Students.

-Orientation for freshmen, and transfer students new to Villanova, will be conducted August 23-26th.
+Orientation for freshmen and transfer students new to Villanova will take place August 20-23.
 Check the Orientation website frequently for more information.

 You will automatically receive a tear-off mailing from UnIT (University Information Technologies) which will give you instructions on how to log into your email account.
 If you lose this and do not know your email ID (example: jsmith02) or password, contact the Help Desk at 610-519-7777.